 Tips From The Trade: Can Stacked Stone Panels Be Painted Or Stained?

-But, before you start refreshing that old fireplace or revitalizing your curb appeal, know that there are some special considerations that must be taken.
+But before you start refreshing that old fireplace or revitalizing your curb appeal, know that some special considerations must be taken.

 Preparing to Stain Your Stacked Stone